 2. Pick a trusted wallet

 They are popular for a reason.
 Not Imagine Dragons, of course, I’m talking about crypto wallets!
-Crypto wallets that usually appear on most “top wallets list” have withstood the test of time and grown in popularity, which indicates that their overall score is way above the average.
-For example, you can check out our lists of the top software wallets and hardware wallets for Ethereum (add hyperlink), many of which support other blockchains and cryptocurrencies as well.
+Crypto wallets that usually appear on most “top wallets lists” have withstood the test of time and grown in popularity, which indicates that their overall score is way above the average.
+For example, you can check out our lists of the top software wallets and hardware wallets for Ethereum, many of which support other blockchains and cryptocurrencies as well.
+When you buy Ethereum in Dubai, or anywhere in the world you need a place to save them.
 The Evaluation Assurance Level or EAL is a category ranking assigned to an IT product or system, after a Common Criteria security evaluation.
 There are 7 levels of EAS and wallets that are labeled as CC EAL5+ meaning they have achieved 5 or more of said levels have a very high degree of security associated with them and are excellent options for buyers who prioritize the security and safety of their assets.

 3. Take care of your keys